Rittenhouse: 'I didn't do anything wrong. I defended myself'

-He could get life in prison if convicted of the most serious charges against him.

-Rittenhouse, who was 17 at the time, went to Kenosha with an AK-style semi-automatic weapon and a medic bag in what he said was an attempt to protect property from rioters who had set fires and ransacked businesses in the two preceding nights.
+Rittenhouse, who was 17 at the time, went to Kenosha with an AK-style semi-automatic weapon and a medic bag in what the former police youth cadet said was an attempt to protect property after rioters had set fires and ransacked businesses on previous nights.

-Rittenhouse said he fatally shot Joseph Rosenbaum after Rosenbaum chased him and put his hand on the barrel of Rittenhouse's rifle.
-Then Rittenhouse shot and killed Anthony Huber, testifying he opened fire after Huber struck him in the neck with a skateboard and grabbed his rifle.
+Rittenhouse testified he fatally shot Joseph Rosenbaum after Rosenbaum chased him and put his hand on the barrel of Rittenhouse's rifle.
+He said he then shot and killed Anthony Huber after Huber struck him in the neck with his skateboard and grabbed his gun.

 When a third man, Gaige Grosskreutz, “lunges at me with his pistol pointed directly at my head,” Rittenhouse shot him, too, wounding him.

+During the prosecution's side of the case, some of its own witnesses bolstered the young man’s claim of self-defense.

+As he began crying on the stand and appeared unable to speak, his mother, Wendy Rittenhouse, on a bench across the courtroom, sobbed loudly.
+Someone next to her put an arm around her.
+After the judge called a recess, jurors walked by Rittenhouse and looked on as he continued to cry.

 During Rittenhouse's testimony, Judge Bruce Schroeder lashed out at prosecutor Thomas Binger for questioning Rittenhouse about whether it was appropriate to use deadly force to protect property.
-The judge heatedly accused Binger of improperly trying to introduce testimony that he had earlier said he was inclined to prohibit.
+The judge loudly and angrily accused Binger of improperly trying to introduce testimony that he had earlier said he was inclined to prohibit.

 Rittenhouse attorney Mark Richards suggested Binger might be attempting to provoke a mistrial with his line of questioning.